 Mini Review: ‘Peppermint’ is short on story, long on action

 Jennifer Garner is back to kicking ass on the big screen.
-Riley North, a suburban mom, has her world turned upside-down when a heist that never even happened gets her husband and daughter killed in a drive-by shooting.
+Riley North, a suburban mom, has her world turned upside-down when a heist that never even happened gets her husband and daughter killed.

-Riley’s husband apparently falls afoul of local organized drug crime when he at first agrees to help his friend rob a ruthless boss.
+Riley’s husband apparently falls afoul of local organized crime when he at first agrees to help his friend rob a ruthless boss.
 He backs out, but the bad guy wants him dead just for thinking about it.
 That’s when the family is gunned down–just coming out of a local fair.
-Riley went back for something, and didn’t end up dead.
+Riley went back for something so didn’t end up dead.

-That’s pretty much the story we get in the film.
-The rest is the after-training-to-kill-for-five-years Riley going after everyone she feels is responsible for her family’s death.
+That’s pretty much the story we get -the rest is the aftermath-training-to-kill-for-five-years and then Riley going after everyone she feels is responsible.
 Sound familiar?

-It’s too bad we really don’t get a lot of detail on her years of training, but the story acknowledges that a small, block or so part of a formerly high crime area is mysteriously crime free.
+The story acknowledges that a small area, a block or so part of a formerly high crime area becomes mysteriously crime free.
 There’s also an angelic-appearing mural of Riley watching over the neighborhood.
 Hmm.

 If you’re not looking for too much story for your action, you’ll likely appreciate this film.
 It’s a fun popcorn flick.